-The default display note style used by the MIDI Editor is rectangular.
-This is the style that has been displayed in all of the Piano Roll View and Named Note View examples up to now.
-However, two further options are available, specifically for use with drum sounds.
+he MIDI Editor is rectangular.
+This is the style that has been displayed in te View examples up to now.
+However, two further options are available, of the default rectangles is shown on the left.

-These are triangle and diamond modes.
-To choose a note style, click on the appropriate toolbar icon, or use the View, Piano Roll Notes command and select Rectangle, Triangle or Diamond.
+To choose a note style, click on the appropriate toolbar icon, or use the select Rectangle, Triangle or Diamond.